Towards a Science of Scaling Agent Systems: Model Intelligence Index

 \section{Model Intelligence Index}

-To quantify the capabilities of LLMs used in our study, we adopt while extending the \textit{Artificial Analysis Intelligence Index}\footnote{\url{https://artificialanalysis.ai/evaluations/artificial-analysis-intelligence-index}}.
-This index provides one of the most comprehensive publicly available syntheses of model capabilities, combining performance across reasoning, knowledge, mathematics, coding, instruction following, long-context reasoning, and agentic workflow tasks.
+To quantify the capabilities of LLMs used in our study, we adopt while extending the \textit{Artificial Analysis Intelligence Index} (\url{https://artificialanalysis.ai/evaluations/artificial-analysis-intelligence-index}).
+This index provides a publicly available synthesis of model capabilities, combining performance across reasoning, knowledge, mathematics, coding, instruction following, long-context reasoning, and agentic workflow tasks.
 Its construction integrates eight evaluation suites (e.g., MMLU-Pro \citep{wang2024mmlu}, GPQA Diamond \citep{rein2024gpqa}, HLE \citep{phan2025humanity}, AIME 2025, SciCode \citep{tian2024scicode}, LiveCodeBench \citep{jain2025livecodebench}, IFBench \citep{pyatkin2025generalizing}, AA-LCR \citep{artificialanalysis2025lcr}, Terminal-Bench Hard, and $\tau^2$-Bench Telecom \citep{barres2025t2bench}), with careful standardization, robust answer extraction, and model-agnostic prompting.

 Our study requires a unified, quantitative measure of a model’s baseline capabilities that is \emph{independent of} any agentic mechanism or multi-agent collaboration structure.
 The Intelligence Index meets this requirement by: (i) evaluating all models under consistent, zero-shot, instruction-prompted conditions; (ii) employing pass@1 scoring and robust equality-checker mechanisms; (iii) reporting a composite measure reflecting general-purpose reasoning and problem-solving ability; and (iv) demonstrating high statistical reliability (reported confidence interval below $\pm 1\%$).
 This makes it suitable as a foundational axis for studying \textit{how agentic performance scales with underlying model capacity}.